Skip to content

 Projection

-For stronger separation of concerns and to enable whitelabelling of services, the type meta for can be projected, i.e. changed between the local service cluster and kcp.
+For stronger separation of concerns and to enable whitelabelling of services, the type meta for CRDs can be projected, i.e. changed between the local service cluster and kcp.
 You could for example rename Certificate from cert-manager to Sertifikat inside kcp.

 Note that the API group of all published resources is always changed to the one defined in the APIExport object (meaning 1 Sync Agent serves all the selected published resources under the same API group).
 That is why changing the API group cannot be configured in the projection.